sofisa16/sofisa16.github.io/about.md

 Hi!
 My name is Sofía Isadora Padilla Muñoz.
 Welcome to my GitHub Report as part of the Semana I (I Week) from Tecnológico de Monterrey, Campus Guadalajara.

-My professor is Ph.D.
-Ken Bauer.
+My professor is Ken Bauer.

 I hope that you found it useful.